MCJack123/CraftOS-PC/docs/standards.md

 * The abort timeout (`abortTimeout`) is locked at 7 seconds, and cannot be changed.
 However, it does not mutate the actual config option.
 * Extended margins (`extendMargins`) are enabled, and cannot be disabled.
 However, it does not mutate the actual config option.
+* DFPWM audio (`useDFPWM`) is enabled, and cannot be disabled.
+However, it does not mutate the actual config option.
 * Timers and alarms are rounded to the nearest 50ms (1 "tick"), and always take at least 50ms to fire (a length of 0 does not fire immediately).
 * `os.epoch("ingame")` returns a value rounded to 50ms (1 "tick").
 * `fs.getFreeSpace` and `fs.getCapacity` will calculate the actual free space/capacity based on the value of `computerSpaceLimit`.
 However, this limit is not enforced, and if the space used exceeds `computerSpaceLimit`, `fs.getFreeSpace` returns a negative number.